stengvac/cucumber-sem/README.md

 ### Statistics
 *  number of features passed/failed over time
 *  number of features passed/failed in build run
-*  number of passed/failed/skipped/pending steps
+*  number of passed/total count of steps in build run

 This list is only general overview of the most important functionality.
 More details and necessary parts will reveal implementation so i will update this list in future.

 ## Technologies
-*  MongoDB - contains results from Cucumber tests
+*  SQLite DB - there is not supported connector for MongoDB for last 4 years
 *  Django
 *  Pandas
 *  Numpy